praesongprasit/EventSiteTest/src/speakers/mrinal-mukherjee.md

 <p>If you are too lazy to read through the entire
-book, and yes, I agree too, I think Katrina made the point that "Accelerate" is quite a boring one, but then...</p>
+book, and yes, I agree too, I think Katrina made the point that <a rel="external" href=" https://www.amazon.com.au/Accelerate-Software-Performing-Technology-Organizations-ebook/dp/B07B9F83WM/">Accelerate</a> is quite a boring one, but then...</p>

 <p>You know, there are YouTube book summaries